Flat Fee Landlord

 Pros and Cons for Fairfax Landlords

-Pros: Government-backed portion of rent is highly reliable — you receive it regardless of the tenant's payment situation.
+Pros: Government-backed portion of rent is highly reliable - you receive it regardless of the tenant's payment situation.
 Voucher tenants are typically highly motivated to maintain their voucher (which they can lose for lease violations) and tend to be careful tenants.
 Long waiting lists mean voucher holders are genuinely committed to staying in a qualifying unit.
+Tenant turnover tends to be lower because moving requires finding another qualifying unit.

 Source of Income Discrimination Note